Jaime Fernández Fisac

 jfisac at princeton

-I am an Assistant Professor in Department of Electrical and Computer Engineering at Princeton University.
-I am also a core faculty member at Princeton Robotics, associated faculty in the Department of Computer Science, and affiliated faculty at the Princeton AI Lab, the Center for Statistics and Machine Learning, and the Center for Information Technology Policy, as well as a co-director of the Princeton AI4ALL summer camp.
-Beyond Princeton, I am an inaugural member of the International Association for Safe and Ethical Artificial Intelligence and serve as Program Co-Chair for its first peer reviewed conference, IASEAI’26.
-In 2023, I co-founded Vault Robotics with a former student.
+I am an Assistant Professor in Department of Electrical and Computer Engineering at Princeton University and a core faculty member at Princeton Robotics.
+I am also associated faculty in the Department of Computer Science, and affiliated faculty at the Princeton AI Lab, the Center for Statistics and Machine Learning, and the Center for Information Technology Policy, as well as one of the co-directors of Princeton AI4ALL.

 Research